mathewbushuru/react-starter-kit/README.md

 This is the state that controls interactive parts of an application.
 Opening modals, notifications, changing color mode, etc. For best performance and maintainability, keep the state as close as possible to the components that are using it.
 Don't make everything global out of the box.

-I prefer `Redux` with `Redux-toolkit`.
-The project already has redux toolkit set up to manage global state at `src/stores/redux/globalStore.js`.
+This project is already set up to use `Redux` with `Redux-toolkit`.
+Checkout the global state store at `src/stores/redux/globalStore.js`.

 Each individual feature then has individual slices.
 An example redux slice is shown in `src/features/example-feature/counterSlice.js`

 #### Server Cache State

 This is the state that comes from the server which is being cached on the client for further usage.
-It is possible to store remote data inside a state management store such as redux, but there are better solutions for that.
-I personally prefer `react-query` (REST+GraphQL)
+One possible solution for this is `react-query` (REST+GraphQL)

 #### Form State